daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 </script>

-However, actually, the data omissions rarely take place randomly; thus, we should account for omissions of sequences of data points instead (or in addition to) of random data point omissions:
+However, actually, the data omissions rarely take place randomly; thus, I want to account for omissions of sequences of data points instead (or in addition to) of random data point omissions:

 ```python
 def generate_current_data(